tbranyen/backbone.layoutmanager/README.md

 Use the above syntax to change out views at a later time as well, remember to call the View's `render` method after swapping out to have it displayed.

+The `view` method shown above is available on all layout and template views.

 ### Nested Views ###

 You may have a situation where a View is defined that encapsulates other nested